-HTDM 1014 Preventive Maintenance

-This course provides a fundamental understanding of heavy truck classifications and major components.
-Students will develop an understanding of the benefits of well-planned preventive maintenance service and of Federal Motor Carrier inspector qualifications, and learn how to prepare the heavy duty truck for cold weather.
+HTDM 1014 Preventive Maintenance 4 cr.
+Sem: F 1 Lec./6 Lab Hrs./week classifications and major components.
+Students will develop an understanding of the benefits of well-planned preventive maintenance service and of Federal Motor Carrier inspector gualifications, and learn how to prepare the heavy duty truck for cold weather.
 This course requires the purchase of a tool kit.
 A lab fee is required.